psypanda/hashID/README.md

 Identify the different types of hashes used to encrypt data and especially passwords.

-This tool replaces [hash-identifier](http://code.google.com/p/hash-identifier/), which is outdated!
+This tool replaces [hash-identifier](http://code.google.com/p/hash-identifier/ "hash-identifier"), which is outdated!

 hashID is a tool written in Python 3.x which supports the identification of over 190 unique hash types using regular expressions.
-A full list of supported hashes is found [here](hashinfo.xlsx).
+A full list of supported hashes is found [here](hashinfo.xlsx "hashinfo.xlsx").
 It is able to identify a single hash, parse a file or read files in a directory and identify the hashes within them.
+hashID is also capable of including the corresponding [hashcat](https://hashcat.net/oclhashcat/ "hashcat") mode in its output.
 Altough hashID is written in Python 3.x it should also work with Python 2.7.

 There is also a [nodejs](js) version of hashID available which is easily set up to provide online hash identification.